reecehuff/StrainNet/README.md

 Or examine the [`core/arguments.py`](core/arguments.py) Python script.

-## Resuming training on pre-trained models
+## Resuming training

-Pre-trained Models
-You can also use pre-trained models for StrainNet by specifying the `--resume` flag and the path to the pre-trained model.
+You can also resume training on models for StrainNet by specifying the `--resume` flag and the path to the pre-trained model.
 For example:

 ```
-python train.py --resume "path/to/pretrained.pt"
+python train.py --resume "path/to/dir/containing/model.pt"
 ```

 ## Training all models